AsiaPonder001/Azure-Networks-and-Protocols/README.md

 <b> Filter for DHCP (Dynamic Host Control Protocol) traffic observation using Wireshark </b>
 - Type in dhcp in Wireshark
 - Open Command line as an administrator and type in the command: ipconfig/renew
-- Check back on Traffic in Wireshark
+- Check back to observe Traffic in Wireshark

 <img src="https://imgur.com/Gi74JxZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>